How to Identify a Song from a YouTube Video

 Identify a Song from a YouTube Video

 It’s not easy, but there are a few methods you can use in order to identify a song from a YouTube video, but you have various methods to try.
-All of them require some detective skills, so dust off your magnifying glass, grab your nearest deerstalker, and let’s get to work.
+All of them require some detective skills, so dust off your magnifying glass and let’s get to work.

 Check the Video Description

-Most experienced uploaders will add either a track list or music credit to their video description.
-If you’re lucky and you’re watching the right video, you might also find a hyperlinked time stamp in the description, so you can jump directly around the video to find the right tag., you will also have a hyperlinked time stamp so you can go directly to the song and see if it’s the right one.
-Part of this is to help make life easier for viewers but also to comply with YouTube licensing.
-Due credit has to be given to the artists featured in a music video and adding track lists is a simple way to do that.
+Most experienced content creators will add either a track list or music credit to their video description.
+If you’re lucky and you’re watching the right video, you might also find a hyperlinked time stamp in the description, so you can jump directly around the video to find the right tag, you will also have a hyperlinked time stamp so you can go directly to the song and see if it’s the right one.

 Check the Comments

 If there isn’t a track list or any information on the song in the description, check the comments.
 You’re likely not the only one who wants to know what a particular song is in a YouTube video.
 Read the comments and see if other people have asked about particular songs.
 Even if the uploader doesn’t answer, sometimes helpful fans will help.

 Search for the Lyrics

 If you remember some of the lyrics (if there are any), put them into a search engine to see what comes up.
 There are specific websites that offer lists of lyrics including, Lyrics.com, Lyricsworld.com or Find Music By Lyrics.
 Google is a little mixed when bringing back results for lyrics.
 Sometimes it gets them spot on and other times it can bring back seemingly random results, so a few searches may be required.